Crazi-RX/Projects/TKWord v0.2 - Snapshot 2/README.md

 Hello User!
 My name is Jacob Rogers, the developer of TKWord!
 This is a open-source application/Wordpad made with Python 3.8 and Tkinter!
 I used Tkinter For GUI and other uses like font, color, scrolled-text, etc.

+THIS IS A SNAPSHOT OF THE FULL VERSION BUT SOME FEATURES ARE CUT OUT OF THE SNAPSHOT DUE TO DEMO REASONS

 WARNING!: BEFORE USING THIS PROJECT MAKE SURE YOU HAVE PYTHON 3.8 OR NEWER AND TKINTER INSTALLED!

 PS: PLEASE READ THE PRIVACY POLICY AND TERMS AND CONDITIONS FILES PROVIDED BEFORE CONTINUING!